rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 As a result, now we have a much cleaner code in `App.vue` since all related logic have been moved to their respective components.
 We can also keep the `z-index` of the modal because it will be displayed on the `portal-target` tag when the button is clicked.

-Yes, it is kind of weird to have a full blown modal tags inside of a button tag.
+Indeed, it is kind of weird to have a full blown modal tags inside of a button tag.
 However, this is only a representation of the component structure, not an actual DOM.
 By using vue-portal, the entire modal tags are literally moved to the `portal-target` tag once the condition is satisfied so you don't have to worry about it.

 ## Case 2: Swap content when the route changes